An Introduction to Webmention

 target=https://xeiaso.net/blog/webmention-support-2020-12-02

-At this point, the endpoint has received a known-to-be-valid Webmention and can do with it as it pleases.
+At this point, the endpoint has received a valid Webmention.
+What is done with the received Webmention is up the endpoint.
 For my website, Webmentions are simply written to a file and can be analyzed manually.
-Some other blogs display Webmentions at the end of the target page.
+Some other blogs display the received Webmentions at the end of the target page.

 Setting up Webmention Yourself